infused-kim/fish-refresh-prompt-on-cmd/README.md

 This plugin backs up your prompt functions to `__rpoc_orig_fish_prompt` and `__rpoc_orig_fish_right_prompt` and then replaces them with new functions that handle the refresh magic.

 You can check what the original prompt function is by running `functions __rpoc_orig_fish_prompt` and `functions __rpoc_orig_fish_right_prompt`.

+To better understand how fish prompts, fish-async-prompt and this plugin work, check the [troubleshooting section](#troubleshooting).

 #### 1.2.5.
 How to change the prompt output when the prompt is refreshing